 Re-appropriation Framework (RAF)

-A framework for shared autonomy and collective re-appropriation
+A shared framework for autonomy and collective re-appropriation

 What is the RAF?